gabischool/Build-React-Router-Movie/README.md

 #### Refactor so that our code is DRY

-* [ ] You may notice that we are using very similar JSX in the `Movie` component and in the `MovieDetails` component in `MovieList.js`.
-The main difference is the list of stars, which only exists in the "detailed" view of the `Movie` component.
+* [ ] You may notice that we are using very similar JSX in the `MovieCard` component and in the `MovieList.js` component.
+The main difference is the list of stars, which only exists in the "detailed" view of the `MovieCard` component.
-* [ ] Create a new component in `MovieCard.js` that returns a Movie Card.
-Then remove the old code from `Movie` and `MovieDetails` and instead return the new `MovieCard` component.
+* [ ] Create a new component in `MovieInfo.js` that returns a Movie Card.
+Then remove the old code from `MovieCard` and `MovieList` and instead return the new `MovieInfo` component.
-* [ ] The Movie Card should be flexible enough to handle displaying a movie with or without the list of stars.
+* [ ] The Movie Info should be flexible enough to handle displaying a movie with or without the list of stars.

 #### Add `Save Movie` functionality

 * [ ] You will notice there is a 'Saved Movies' component that we are not currently using.
 In this step you will add the functionality to save a movie.
 You will need to pass the `addToSavedList` function to the `Movie` component.
 Once you have done that you will need to add a click handler to the save button.
-You will need to uncomment lines 24-27 in `Movie.js` to complete this.
+You will need to uncomment lines 24-27 in `MovieCard.js` to complete this.

+#### Add functionality to add movies

+* [ ] Create a component called `MovieAdd` and use the `POST` api in the `server.js` to make a post request using axios.
+Create a basic form to handle the input and submit the data to the API.
+Make sure to create ids automatically.

 #### Turn your Saved Movie list into `Link`s

 * [ ] Your list of saved movies should be links to the movie itself.
 Study and understand what the `saveMovie` function is doing.

-#### Turn your Saved Movie `Link`s into `NavLink`s

-* [ ] Navlink

 ## Submission Format